AlterGray/GrindMode/docs/stats-feature.md

 ## 🧩 Problem

 Users complete tasks and grind daily, but:

 - They don’t see tangible feedback on performance
-- Don't understand that routines has phases and its purpose
+- Don't understand that rituals has phases and its purpose
 - Harder to build habit loops without stats

 ---